 Finally, test that you can receive the emulated data output stream using the OpenXC Python library:

-- You should already have the OpenXC Python library installed after running the
+- If you don’t already have the OpenXC Python library installed, install the library with

 pip.
 Don’t forget a USB backend.

 - Attach the programmed VI to your computer with a USB cable.
 In Windows, install the VI windows driver.